-• The structure of knowledge and modeling, as expressed by the "Templates & Anchors" hypotheses.
-This lead to multiple publications by myself and my student Matthew Kvalheim (who went on to do a post-doc with Dan) on the arxiv [13] and leading to a book chapter on the topic [12], and ultimately one of the most important math papers Matthew and I co-authored [10].
+- The structure of knowledge and modeling, as expressed by the "Templates & Anchors" hypothesis.
+This led to multiple publications by myself and my student Matthew Kvalheim (who went on to do a post-doc with Dan) on the arxiv [13] and leading to a book chapter on the topic [12], and ultimately one of the most important math papers Matthew and I co-authored [10]. - The idea of exponentially stable oscillators as the fundamental templates of all locomotion gaits, and through that the use of perturbations and phase to identify the controllers generating these gaits [19]